Marko50/udemy-machine-learning-data-science-deep-learning-python/README.md

 # Description

-This repository will host my code for the final project of this Udemy Course
+This repository will host my code for the mammographic masses project of this Udemy Course.